 After objects have been added, they can be customized.
-Customization happens by changing the object's properties of the properties of the customized of the customized of the properties of the customized of th
+Customization happens by changing the object's properties 1 description.

 There are a lot of properties that are shared by a lot of object types and there are object specific properties.